kaorahi/lizgoban/README.md

 ### (unreleased)

 * Support `*.gib`, `*.ngf`, `*.ugf`, and `*.ugi` in addition to `*.sgf`.
 (You may need to do "npm install" again.)
+* Omit marks for too minor suggestions on the board.

 ### 0.4.0